A Survey on Decentralized Federated Learning: A Taxonomy of decentralized FL Approaches

+The integration of blockchain and FL stems from their shared reliance on distributed coordination, but BC-FL should not be seen as a drop-in replacement for the server in standard FL.
+Rather, blockchain is used as a coordination and accountability layer that can reduce reliance on a single trusted orchestrator, provide tamper-evident logging, and support incentive settlement.

+In BC-FL, participating nodes maintain a replicated ledger that records the progression of training rounds and related metadata.
+Due to size and throughput constraints, most systems avoid storing full model parameters on-chain; instead, they store hashes/commitments and pointers to off-chain storage (e.g., IPFS or edge/cloud repositories), which still makes model artifacts broadly retrievable and auditable.
+Training proceeds by having clients compute local updates and submit them (or references to them) to the blockchain workflow, where designated miners (or committees, in permissioned settings) verify admissibility according to the protocol (e.g., integrity checks, contribution rules, or robust screening), and then assemble a block that commits the accepted updates and the resulting aggregated model state.
+A consensus mechanism selects the next block proposer, after which the new block is propagated and appended, and clients fetch the latest global model (or its reference) to continue training.

+Some BC-FL proposals additionally include reward mechanisms to encourage participation or discourage low-quality contributions; rewards may be tied to reported sample size, measured utility, reputation, or other protocol-specific signals, with the caveat that any self-reported signal must be made verifiable or it becomes a manipulation surface.

-In the following section, we analyze the prominent BC-FL approaches proposed in the literature and categorize them based on their consensus mechanisms.
-These mechanisms include approaches based on proof-of-work (PoW), proof-of-stake (PoS), and smart contracts (SC), as well as other unique methods in our selection, such as proof-of-federation (PoF), proof-of-accuracy (PoA), hotstuff, PBFT, and proof-of-Shapley-Value (PoSV).
+As for TD-FL, in the following section, we analyze the prominent BC-FL approaches proposed in the literature and categorize them based on the challenges that authors primarily aim to solve: \textit{fault-tolerance and scalability}, \textit{privacy and security}, \textit{incentive mechanisms}, and \textit{resource efficiency}.